Chapter H: The Horse

 While being ridden or led, a Horse is completely obedient to its current master.

-On the Enemy's turn, the Enemy can direct the Horse to take either a Movement or an Action - not both.
+On the Enemy's turn, the Enemy can direct the Horse to take either its Movement or its Action - not both.
 If none of the new player's minifigs have taken control of the Horse by the end of the turn, then control of the Horse must be handed over to one of his or her own Enemies.
-The cycle continues until some minifig
+Control of the Horse continues passing from Enemy to Enemy each turn until some minifig

 manages to take the reins, or until the Horse is killed or otherwise removed from battle.